• Who is Portland Copwatch?

 Why is Copwatch Needed?

 Portland Police, like police in other cities, have an integrated subculture of officers who disregard human rights and are verbally and/or physically abusive of members of the general population.
-The Internal Affairs Division receives about 600 complaints a year, of which about 6-8% are sustained.
+The Independent Police Review Division receives 300-600 complaints a year, of which a small percentage are sustained.
+While they have the power to investigate on their own, the IPR has never done so, instead, they turn over just about 10% of cases for investigation... to the Police Bureau's Internal Affairs office.
 Many people probably do not make complaints for fear of retaliation or because they do not trust police to investigate their own misconduct.
-Since 1993, Portland Police have shot over 50 people, over one-third of them fatally.
+Since 1993, Portland Police have shot over 100 people, over one-third of them fatally.

 In order to curb police abuse from name-calling to shootings, the citizenry must come together and demand better training, discipline, and investigation into allegations of wrongdoing.
 Communities of color and the poor are most affected by police misconduct.
 Women, gays and lesbians are also often victims of police misconduct, and find themselves in the same position as victims of domestic violence; that is, nowehre to turn and nobody who believes them.
 Young people and political protestors are also often targets of the police, and are in particular need to know their rights and responsibilities.